 Planting and Care Instructions

 The graft, which is located between the root and stem, should be above ground about an inch above the soil line.
-We do not recommend fertilizing your newly planted tree.
-Fertilizers can burn and even kill a young tree.
-Slow-release fertilizer is best the first year.
+Don’t fertilize until the tree begins to leaf in the spring.
+Be careful not to add too much fertilizer which will burn the tree.
+Slow-release fertilizer is best in the first year.

 The first two weeks after planting will be the most crucial to survival, so keep your trees properly irrigated.
 As a general rule, fruit trees should be planted 15-20 feet apart, blackberry & raspberry plants 2-3 feet apart, and blueberry plants 5-6 feet apart.
-Contact our experts here at Bob Wells Nursery for additional help.
+We suggest reaching out to your local agricultural extension agents to get expert advice for your plant and soil questions.
+They can advise and give you the best recommendations for your area.